 What are the main challenges faced by women in construction today?

 The construction industry is typically a male dominated industry and presents a major challenge for equal opportunities for women .The number of women in construction has grown over the last decade, but we are still far outnumbered, which is a shame because there are so many opportunities for the bright intelligent female.
-The major barriers to women in construction are discrimination, isolation, harassment, overall lack of work, image of the industry, career knowledge, culture and working environment, family commitments, male dominated training course and recruitment practices.
+Barriers to women in construction include discrimination, culture and working environment, family commitments, and recruitment practices.